PNNL expands blood serum protein library

 Business inquiries on PNNL research and technologies should be directed to 1-888-375-PNNL or e-mail: email@example.com.
 PNNL's Biomolecular Systems Initiative is online

-Tags: Fundamental Science, Chemistry, Biology, Mass Spectrometry, Proteomics
+Tags: Fundamental Science, Chemistry, Biology, Mass Spectrometry and Separations, Proteomics